vade/FFMPEGMediaExtension/README.md

 # FFMPEGMediaExtension

-This is an attempt to build a macOS 15.0 MediaExtension for libAV* which in theory would allow for native AVFOundation container parsing and decode.
+This is an attempt to build a macOS 15.0 MediaExtension for libAV* which in theory would allow for native AVFoundation container parsing and decode.

 Since MediaExtensions are shipped in a host app, this has also provides a Host app.